swatkiev/control_repo/README.md

 Error: Could not run: stack level too deep

-puppet cert clean "agent.host.name" (on master)
+1.puppet cert clean "agent.host.name" (on master)

-puppet agent -td (on agent)
+2.puppet agent -td (on agent)

-puppetserver ca sign --all (puppetserver ca list) (on master)
+3.puppetserver ca sign --all (puppetserver ca list) (on master)

 - if on agent "Error: Could not run: stack level too deep" repeat again and on master you have message "No certificates to list":

-save to /tmp and delete all old certs from /etc/puppetlabs/puppet/ssl (on agent)
+1.save to /tmp and delete all old certs from /etc/puppetlabs/puppet/ssl (on agent)

-puppet agent -td (on agent)
+2.puppet agent -td (on agent)

-puppetserver ca sign --all (puppetserver ca list) (on master)
+3.puppetserver ca sign --all (puppetserver ca list) (on master)